aekaplan/aekaplan.github.io/_work/vision.md

 order: 4
 ---

-###Description
-Vision is an internal application I built for [8th Light](http://www.8thlight.com).
-8th Light employees can read updates from management, access other internal applications and edit their profile.
+Vision is an internal application I helped design for [8th Light](http://www.8thlight.com).
+Employees can read updates from management and other craftsmen, access internal applications and edit their profile.

+Since this is an internal company project, I had to work within the [8th Light Syleguide](http://8thlight.com/styleguide) while still giving the app its own character.

+A night sky full of stars inspired the background pattern–dreams and goals for the future.
+Custom icons add personality and make the navigation items more readable.
+A simple menu icon toggles expansion of the navigation items on mobile screens.

+This application was built with [Rails](http://rubyonrails.org) and [Sass](http://sass-lang.com).

 ###Background
 ![Vision Background](/assets/images/work/vision/vision-background.svg)